dryruby/ebnf/README.md

     [1] symbol ::= expression

-Symbols are written with an initial capital letter if they are the start symbol of a regular language (terminals), otherwise with an initial lowercase letter (non-terminals).
+Symbols are written in CAPITAL CASE if they are the start symbol of a regular language (terminals), otherwise with they are treated as non-terminal rules.
 Literal strings are quoted.

 Within the expression on the right-hand side of a rule, the following expressions are used to match strings of one or more characters: